molily/molily.de/_posts/2019-02-03-testing-angular.md

 When locating an error, narrow down the scope gradually: Execute only one test, one suite, one spec, one expectation.

 Per default, Karma and Jasmine compile and run all specs again with every code change.
 This leads to a slow feedback cycle when you work on a particular spec.
-After a code change, it takes 10-20 seconds before you see the test result.
+After a code change, it may take 10-20 seconds before you see the test result.
 Also one spec might interfere with another spec.

-The easiest way to narrow down the scope is to set a **focus** on a suite or spec..
+The easiest way to narrow down the scope is to set a **focus** on a suite or spec.
 Let us assume you have a test suite with two specs:

 ```typescript
 describe('Example spec', () => {